stackevo/explicit-encap/draft-trammell-stackevo-explicit-coop-00.md

 chicken-and-egg problem of getting a transport protocol adopted into kernelspace.

-Some issues inherent in this approach are addressed in {{encapsulations-are-narrow}}.
+Some issues inherent in this approach are addressed in {{encapsulation-considerations}}.

 Next, we turn to the problem of explicit cooperation.
 Here we presume that the encapsulation we use to reinforce the boundary can be extended to do